jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Short Salts

 If a salt is too short, an attacker may precompute a table of every possible salt appended to every likely password.
 Using a long salt ensures such a table would be prohibitively large.
 Another solution is to use pepper in combination with salts.

+A pepper can be used to make short, sequential salts stronger.